-2019 Update: We still recommend ALL these articles!
-We’re working on a revised version — what articles from recent years are you still thinking about?
 What are your favorite articles for working women?
 What has stayed with you, or shaped the way you think about your career?
-I always wish that I read more books, … Read More about Great Articles for Working Women
+I always wish that I read more books, but if we’re being honest it’s mostly articles that stay with me.
+We round up some relevant ones every week and have had a big discussion … Read More about Great Articles for Working Women

 2017 Update: We still stand by this advice on how to become a better manager (and links have been updated below), but you may also want to check out our latest discussion on online women’s management training.
 How do you become a boss and a more effective leader — whether you’re new to management or you’ve supervised people for a while and want … Read More about Becoming a Better Manager: Books and Online Resources

 These are some of my favorite fashion movies of all time — what are yours?

 Ladies, let’s discuss The Confidence Code.
 There’s the book, of course, and a lengthy excerpt appeared in The Atlantic a few weeks ago now.
 (Full disclosure: I have not yet had a chance to read the book yet, and suspect I won’t for a while.
 But the article is chock full of things to discuss … Read More about The Confidence Code: Let’s Discuss

 Today we have a rare treat: a book excerpt from Kate White’s new book, I Shouldn’t Be Telling You This.
 Kate White’s been on my radar since my magazine junkie days — I vividly remember sneaking into the Family Circle library to read her older book, Why Good Girls Don’t Get Ahead…But Gutsy Girls Do, … Read More about How to Dazzle at a Meeting (Book Excerpt)